AnaG0307/favbooks-v3/README.md

 - The file views.py in the app Books has an error code E501 in lines 54 stating the line is too long.
 Error can't be fixed as the variable value can't be broken.

-- Parse errors encountered for HTML code

--
+- Parse errors encountered for HTML code in several files but could not find a solution for it as I believe it is due to the file loading and creating the error.
+On the file itself the code seems to be correct.
+I have searched a solution through the internet and asked through the different course channels but no solution found.

 ## **Technologies Used**